lukassnoek/ICON2017/README.md

 ## Hi there!
 Welcome to the website for the ICON 2017 hackathon **multivoxel pattern analysis (MVPA) of fMRI data in Python**!
 On this website, you'll find some general info about the hackathon, how to prepare for it (in terms of Python prerequisites and environment), and the slides/notebooks/data that will be used during the hackathon.

-## Scope/learning goals
+### Scope/learning goals
-This "hackathon" (or rather *workshop*, really) assumes that participants are familiar with analyzing (f)MRI data and want to know how they would go about implementing a machine-learning ("decoding") analysis in Python.
-As such, it's definitely helpful if you have *some* knowledge about Python's syntax, but it's not strictly necessary.
-(We do provide a crash-course Python-for-fMRI in a separate notebook which we'll *won't* discuss during the workshop, but you can do on your own if you want!)

-Also, we assume participants are relatively unfamiliar with machine learning (ML) concepts and their implementation.
-This workshop is based on material from the course "Neuroimaging: Pattern Analysis" taught at the University of Amsterdam for the Research Master Psychology, so it was designed with this in mind, resulting in a relatively "hands-on" approach including lot's of "practice assignments" in the notebooks, which are optional for this workshop as it involves quite a bit of Python programming.
-Anyway, in short: if you're a ML guru, this is probably not the right workshop for you ...
+Originally, this notebook was developed for the Research Master Psychology course [Neuroimaging: Pattern Analysis](http://studiegids.uva.nl/xmlpages/page/2017-2018/zoek-vak/vak/39531) at the University of Amsterdam, but it was adapted and extended for this ICON workshop.
+As such, this workshop was designed for people who are relatively *unfamiliar* with MVPA and/or its implementation in Python.
+We *do* assume that you are familiar with analyzing (f)MRI data; the purpose of this workshop is to "extend your analysis toolbox", so to say.
+As such, it’s definitely helpful if you have some knowledge about Python’s syntax, but it’s not strictly necessary.
+Also, we assume participants are relatively unfamiliar with machine learning (ML) concepts and their implementation; if you’re a ML guru, this is probably not the right workshop for you...

+Also, there is actually no single "multivoxel pattern analysis"; rather, MVPA is a bucket-term referring to several kinds of pattern-based analyses.
+As this workshop cannot cover all such analyses, we limit the scope to machine learning (*classification-based*) analyses of fMRI data.
+We hope to cover these grounds sufficiently well for you to be able to explore other kinds of analyses on your own.

+### Learning goals of this workshop
+In this workshop, we cover the basics and implementation of multivoxel pattern analysis (MVPA) to analyze (functional) MRI data in Python.
+After this tutorial, you are able to:

+- Understand the differences between within-subject and between-subject pattern analysis;
+- Know how to extract/estimate patterns from fMRI data;
+- Implement different feature extraction and selection methods using scikit-learn;
+- Build cross-validated MVPA pipelines using scikit-learn;
+- Evaluate your models

+In short, this tutorial will show how to build your own complete, cross-validated MVPA pipeline for fMRI data.

 Note: if you're interested in the original course materials, check out the corresponding [github](https://github.com/lukassnoek/PatternAnalysis).
 The slides from the course corresponding to the material of this workshop can be viewed [here](lecture_slides/PatternAnalysis_week_1_intro.pdf) (intro/pattern estimation) and [here](lecture_slides/PatternAnalysis_week_2_decoding.pdf) (decoding/ML).